 But read ingredient labels carefully.

 Even with the pet products, be cautious.
 Some of them are sold as chews.
-You always want to avoid chews when you buy supplements for your dog.
-Because they’ll come with inactive ingredients … like this “great-tasting liver-flavored” example I found in a cranberry & D-mannose supplement:
+You always want to avoid chews when you buy supplements for your dog, because they’ll come with inactive ingredients … check out the ingredients in a “great-tasting liver-flavored” example we found in a cranberry & D-mannose supplement for dogs:

 And don’t forget, you’re looking for a product with organic cranberries.